AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-09-09-coding-for-change.md

 For Eddie, learn how to code has opened up another avenue for him to help others - he's now teaching code to ACA students, who are eager to learn.
 'Listening and helping in small ways has become a highlight in my life.
 I was very lucky.
 I was blessed with the most patient people in the world, who helped me learn.
 I just want others to share that joy.'

-<span style="font-weight: 400;">Did learning how to code change the way Eddie thinks?
+Did learning how to code change the way Eddie thinks?
 Absolutely - ‘I see opportunities everywhere,' he says.
 ‘I don't watch a lot of tv anymore, I read business books.
 I get so caught up helping a project grow.
 I talk to people about their lives more.'
 For Eddie Garcia, coding isn't just a skill - it's helping him to become a better human being.